Hsudeep/NEM-101.E1-boilerplate/README.md

 # Getting Started

-1. Create a folder `eval` inside
-2. install required libraries.
-3. `npm run start` command should start the Node Server on Port: `8000`
+1. Down the zip of the repository in masai-repo.
+2. Unzip and rename the folder as per masai-repo-standards.
+3. All set to start.

 ## Mandatory:

+1. Initialize NPM.
-1. Use of ExpressJS.
+2. Use of ExpressJS.
-2. Use go nodemon.
+3. Use go nodemon.
-3. server should run on port: `8000`.
+4. server should run on port: `8000`.
-4. Command: `npm run start` should start the server.
+5. Command: `npm run start` should start the server.
+6. Should not update schema file while performing following features.

-## Schema
+## Schema Files

 - [Users](./data/users.json) : check `data/users.json` file.
 - [Products](./data/products.json.json) : check `data/products.json` file.